 The General Information Catalog officially states:

-Students may register for international study and research (ISR) if they are conducting research or studying independently abroad.
-Enrollment requires the approval of the student’s faculty sponsor, graduate adviser [not graduate coordinator] (for graduate students) or department undergraduate adviser (for undergraduates), and the Study Abroad Office.
-The approval may cover up to four consecutive long-session semesters and contiguous summer sessions.
-Students enrolled in international study and research pay a fee of $400 plus Overseas Insurance fees and are considered full-time students by the University.
-Students who register for ISR are not guaranteed credit for the work completed abroad.
-Students must consult with the departmental undergraduate adviser or the graduate adviser and with the Graduate and International Admissions Center (GIAC) to determine whether credit will be granted.
+Students may register for International Independent Study and Research (ISR) if they are conducting research or studying independently abroad.
+Enrollment requires the approval of the student’s faculty sponsor and graduate advisor (for graduate students) or department undergraduate advisor (for undergraduates), and Study Abroad.
+Enrollment in the ISR program is limited to four consecutive long-session semesters (summer sessions do not count towards this total).
+Students enrolled in international study and research pay 3 charges associated with their enrollment in the program (listed in the "Fee Information" section below), and are considered full-time students by the University.
+Students who register for ISR are not guaranteed any specific UT-Austin course credit for work completed abroad.
+Students must consult with the departmental undergraduate advisor or the graduate advisor and with the Graduate and International Admissions Center (GIAC) to determine whether credit will be granted.

 The Graduate School Catalog officially states:

-Students may enroll in international study and research (ISR) when they conduct research or study independently abroad.
-A student enrolled in international study and research is considered a full-time student.
+Students may enroll in International Independent Study and Research (ISR) when they conduct research or study independently abroad.
+A student enrolled in International Independent Study and Research is considered a full-time student.
 Registration in ISR cannot be used to circumvent the continuous registration requirement for doctoral candidacy; however, when it is determined that a doctoral candidate meets the requirements for ISR registration, it may serve as an acceptable substitute for registration in dissertation hours.
 Students are encouraged to consult their graduate coordinator for more information regarding their continuous registration requirement.